Emesis Blue: Plot

-The film begins with footage of several tests involving the "Respawn Machine", a device that can bring back users from the dead.
-The footage shows the disturbing effects the machine has on its test subjects.

-On Halloween night of 1968, a former BLU Scout named Jeremy visits his former Medic colleague Dr. Fritz Ludwig due to the side-effects of an accident involving the Respawn Machine.
-Jeremy complains of paranoia, believing he is being stalked, as well as nightmares and the physical defects that got him fired from the company.
-Ludwig states the machine has had disturbing failures before.
-Jeremy returns home to his single mother, watching a VHS copy of the 1931 film M he stole from Ludwig's office.
-He receives a telephone call playing back his previous conversation with Ludwig, before turning to see his mother's decapitated head peering around a wall and a masked figure standing in the corner of the room.

-A BLU Spy working as a private investigator and his Soldier assistant investigate the disappearance of BLU chairman and Governor of New Mexico, Jules Archibald.
-The duo tails a former BLU Heavy as he waits to hand off a briefcase.
-Spy gets into an altercation with him, but is saved by Soldier who shoots the Heavy dead.
-As Soldier leaves, a mysterious figure donning a plague doctor's mask attacks Spy and escapes with the briefcase in a hearse.
+In 1968 on Halloween night, Jeremy, a former BLU Scout, visits his Medic colleague Dr. Fritz Ludwig due to the side effects of an accident involving the "Respawn Machine", a device that can resurrect users; he complains of paranoia, nightmares, and the injuries that got him fired from the company.
+Jeremy returns home to his single mother, watching a copy of M he stole from Ludwig's office.
+He receives a telephone call playing back his previous conversation with Ludwig, before turning to see his mother's severed head peering around a wall and a masked figure standing in the corner of the room.
+Meanwhile, Detective Jacques Murneau, a former BLU Spy, investigates the disappearance of Jules Archibald, the BLU chairman and Governor of New Mexico.
+Murneau and his Soldier assistant tail Stalingrad, a former BLU Heavy as he waits to hand off a briefcase.
+Soldier kills Stalingrad in an altercation, but a figure resembling a plague doctor attacks Murneau and escapes with the briefcase in a hearse.

-Ludwig experiences an out-of-body experience where he sees himself inside Jeremy's house, and awakens in his office with blood on his hands.
-He receives an envelope of photographs of Scout being stalked as well as a phone call, playing their earlier conversation and Jeremy's muffled voice.
-Ludwig is directed by a bloody inscription in his office to a RED base known as "Conagher Slaughterhouse."
-At the Slaughterhouse, he narrowly avoids a resurrected Heavy while escaping to the basement.
-He frees Jeremy, who believes Ludwig to be his captor, only for Jeremy to be wounded, recaptured, and tortured to death by two Engineers who own the slaughterhouse; the Conagher brothers, Zed and Maynard.
-Maynard manages to overpower and kill Ludwig after a fist fight, only for him to mysteriously resurrect and brutally kill Maynard and Zed, before finding the briefcase that was stolen from Spy.
+Ludwig sees himself inside Jeremy's house, witnessing Jeremy's deceased mother, before awakening in his office with blood covering his hands.
+He receives photographs of Jeremy being stalked and a phone call playing their earlier conversation and Jeremy's muffled voice.
+Ludwig is directed by a bloody inscription in his office to Conagher Slaughterhouse, a RED base.
+At the slaughterhouse, he narrowly avoids a resurrected Stalingrad while escaping to the basement.
+He frees Jeremy, who believes Ludwig to be his captor, only for him to be recaptured and tortured to death by brothers Zed and Maynard Conagher, the slaughterhouse's owners.
+Maynard kills Ludwig after a fist fight, only for Ludwig to mysteriously resurrect and kills the brothers before finding the stolen briefcase.